breedx-splk/sfx-java-to-otel/README.md

 of millisecond) precision is needed, an exponential bucket histogram can be useful here.
 Exponential bucket histograms are not yet supported in the Splunk O11y Suite.

+### IncrementalCounter

+`signalfx-codahale` includes an extension class from `Counter` called `IncrementalCounter`.
+This metric serves to change the cumulative temporality of the codahale counter to delta temporality.

+Users are encouraged to leverage the OpenTelemetry counter metric with delta temporality.

 ## SfUtil

 `SfUtil.java` is merely a utility class that provides a single static method called `cumulativeCounter()`.